 We are a clinical stage pharmaceutical company with a limited operating history.
-Our operations to date have been primarily limited to developing our technology and undertaking preclinical studies and clinical trials of our Late Stage Drug Candidates and our other drug candidates.
+Our operations to date have been primarily limited to developing our technology and undertaking preclinical studies and clinical trials of TTP399 and our other drug candidates.
 We have not yet obtained regulatory approvals for any of our drug candidates.
 Consequently, any statements about our future success or viability are not based on any substantial operating history or commercialized products.
 Our financial condition and operating results have varied significantly in the past and will continue to fluctuate from quarter-to-quarter or year-to-year due to a variety of factors, many of which are beyond our control.
 As a result, we may never successfully develop and commercialize a product, which could lead to a material adverse effect on the value of any investment in our securities.

-Risks Relating to the Discovery, Development and Regulatory Approval of Our Drug Candidates
+Risks Relating to the Development, Regulatory Approval, and Commercialization of Our Drug Candidates